Arsenal's Saka Out For 'Many Weeks' With Hamstring Injury

 AFP

-London: Bukayo Saka will be sidelined for "many weeks" after suffering a hamstring injury in Arsenal's 5-1 win at Crystal Palace, manager Mikel Arteta said Monday.
+London: Bukayo Saka will be sidelined for“many weeks” after suffering a hamstring injury in Arsenal's 5-1 win at Crystal Palace, manager Mikel Arteta said yesterday.

-Asked at a press conference about the 23-year-old England international's condition, Arteta said: "It is not looking good.
-He will be out for many weeks."

 He also revealed on Monday that Raheem Sterling had injured his knee and would be out for many weeks.